bortox/bortox.github.io/content/_index.en.md

 ### Homework and school notes :memo:

-The school section contains the site [Compiti Scolastici (:it:)](https://bortox.it/Compiti-scolastici), a growing collection of all the notes I took in high school although I update it less lately because I have less time.
+The school section contains the site <a target="_blank" href="https://bortox.it/Compiti-scolastici">Compiti scolastici (🇮🇹)</a>, a growing collection of all the notes I took in high school although I update it less lately because I have less time.

 I'm migrating all the content from a previous custom jekyll theme to this one, so **the english content will be soon available** in the english version of bortox.it.